Short-handed: 5-on-3

-A team can have two players in the penalty box, but can only be limited to three players on the ice at any given time.
-If the other team is at full strength and the penalized team has two players in the penalty box, plus a goalie in net, the situation is called a Five on three.
+A team can have two or more players in the penalty box, but cannot ever have fewer than three skaters on the ice at any given time.
+If the other team is at full strength and the penalized team has two players in the penalty box, plus a goalie in net, the situation is called a five on three.
 This situation gives the team on the power play an even greater chance of scoring.
 If the advantaged team on the 5-on-3 scores, the player who took the earlier of the two penalties may return to the ice, and play resumes as a power play with only one player in the penalty box.
 However, if the first penalty taken was a double-minor penalty, the penalty that expires is the first penalty of the double-minor, and the clock then begins to run down on the second penalty, with the 5-on-3 continuing.

-A call for too many men on the ice in a 5-on-3 situation in the last two minutes of regulation or in overtime now results in a penalty shot.
-This current rule resulted from Coach Roger Neilson's exploitation of rule loopholes during an OHL game when his team was up one goal, but was down two men in a five-on-three situation for the last minute of the game.
+A call for too many men on the ice in a 5-on-3 situation in the last two minutes of regulation or in overtime results in a penalty shot.
+This current rule resulted from coach Roger Neilson's exploitation of rule loopholes during an OHL game when his team was up one goal, but was down two men in a five-on-three situation for the last minute of the game.
 Realizing that more penalties could not be served under the existing rules, Neilson put too many men on the ice every ten seconds.
 The referees stopped the play and a face-off was held, relieving pressure on the defense.

-In regular-season overtime in the NHL, a 5-on-3 situation is possible if two players on one team are serving penalties at the same time.
+In regular-season overtime in the NHL, which is normally played 3-on-3, a 5-on-3 situation is possible if two players on one team are serving penalties at the same time.